UniMath/agda-unimath/src/species/products-dirichlet-series-species-of-finite-inhabited-types.lagda.md

-# Product of Dirichlet series of species of finite inhabited types
+# Products of Dirichlet series of species of finite inhabited types

 ```agda
 module species.products-dirichlet-series-species-of-finite-inhabited-types where